grafana/tempo/docs/tempo/website/getting-started/traces.md

 : Any data that serves as a detailed example of one of the observations aggregated into a metric.
 An exemplar contains the observed value together with an optional timestamp and arbitrary labels, which are typically used to reference a trace.

 Log
-: Audit trail of activity used to diagnose problems.
+: Chronological events, usually text-based, allowing for the diagnosis of problems.
 Logs can provide informational context, such as detailed records of all events during user interactions, for example, when events happen, who used the system, status messages, etc.

 Metric
-: A number, helping operators understand the state of a system, for example, number of active users, error count, average response time, etc.
+: A number that helps an operator understand the state of a system, such as the number of active users, error count, average response time, and more.

 Span
 : Represents a unit of work done within a trace.